rezaagung1101/Space-Explorer-App/README.md

 # Space Explorer App

 ## Description
-News Explorer is a mobile application that allows users to explore and search for news articles from various sources.
+Space Explorer is a mobile application that allows users to explore and search for news articles from various sources.
 With a user-friendly interface, users can easily find articles based on their interests and keep track of their recent searches.

 ## Features
 - **Article List**: Display a list of news articles fetched from an API.